NativeScript/docs-v8/introduction.md

 - Publish your app template to npm (https://www.npmjs.com/) using **ns-template-[custom-template-name-goes-here]-ts** format for the npm package name.

 - Provide a screenshot preview to be used in a future NativeScript Marketplace integration under **tools/assets/marketplace.png** in your app template folder structure.
-  Check [tools/postinstall.js [NOT FOUND]](https://github.com/NativeScript/template-master-detail-ts/blob/master/tools/postinstall.js) that implements a mechanism for removing the "tools" infrastructure folder from the generated app.
+  Check [tools/postinstall.js](https://github.com/NativeScript/template-master-detail-ts/blob/master/tools/postinstall.js) that implements a mechanism for removing the "tools" infrastructure folder from the generated app.

 - Provide correct `repository` property value in the root package.json file of your app template (see the "Package.json guidelines" section above for additional package.json requirements).